How to become a site manager

 • Attention to Detail: A site manager must have a keen eye for detail to ensure that construction activities are carried out as planned and meet required quality standards.
 They should be able to identify any potential risks or issues and take proactive measures to mitigate them.

-See also How to get to paxos
+See also How to pronounce immediately

 By developing and honing these key skills, individuals can greatly increase their chances of becoming successful site managers in the construction industry.